aditya712-lab/MS-Engage-/README.md

 This project uses the concept of Data Analysis to demonstrate how the Automotive Industry could harness data to make informed decisions.

-I have used this Dataset->[cars](https://github.com/Shweta2024/cars-engage-2022/blob/main/cars.csv)
+I have used this Dataset-

 - Since the given dataset had missing values, I deleted the columns having more than 60% missing values.